 "We've had a rough two years," said Junior's Restaurant owner Alan Rosen.
 "People are itching to get out, enjoy themselves.
 They want experiences.
 They want to go to famous restaurants.
 They want to go to places and travel, and, of course, have some great cheesecake with their loved ones."

-The diner chain, famous for its cheesecake, is celebrating the holiday by offering vow renewals and weddings at its flagship location in Brooklyn, NY.
+The diner chain, famous for its cheesecake, is celebrating the holiday by offering vow renewals and weddings at its flagship location in Brooklyn, N.Y.
 Rosen even got ordained in order to facilitate the ceremonies.
-Three lucky couples who had Junior's-related love stories were gifted a New York honeymoon, where they got tickets to Broadway show, a hotel stay in the Big Apple and other treats including Junior's cheesecake for life.
+Three lucky couples who had Junior's-related love stories were gifted a New York City honeymoon, where they received tickets to a Broadway show, a hotel stay in the Big Apple, and other treats including Junior's cheesecake for life.

 "Just in this recent weekend with the mask mandate being lifted, I think people felt a little bit overjoyed," Rosen said about business bounding back.
 "Obviously, Valentine's Day is a great time to celebrate."